VladVA: Discriminative Fine-tuning of LVLMs

+In our approach, following the (independent) two-towers paradigm, the vision embeddings are produced by passing the image through the entire LVLM, and the text embeddings by passing the text through the LLM of the LVLM.
+Intuitively, for the vision embedding, the LLM acts as an information processor that refines the visual information while simultaneously aligning it with the textual representations.
+We coin our approach \textbf{VladVA}: \textbf{V}ision-\textbf{L}anguage \textbf{A}daptation for \textbf{D}iscriminative \textbf{V}isual \textbf{A}ssistant.
 Our \textbf{main contributions} are: \begin{itemize} \item We devise a carefully designed optimization framework that utilizes image-text pairs of variable length and granularity for model training (\ie both short and long captions).
 Using this data, the model is trained with both contrastive and next-token prediction losses, which are both shown to be necessary for unlocking strong discrimination and compositionality capabilities.
-Our design choices are accompanied by ablation studies which justify the necessity of our framework's components. \item To facilitate efficient training, we show how the model can be fine-tuned using a parameter-efficient adaptation method based on a combination of soft prompting~\cite{li2021prefix} and LoRA adapters ~\cite{hu2021lora}.
+Our design choices are accompanied by ablation studies, which justify the necessity of our framework's components. \item To facilitate efficient training, we show how the model can be fine-tuned using a parameter-efficient adaptation method based on a combination of soft prompting~\cite{li2021prefix} and LoRA adapters ~\cite{hu2021lora}.
 We show the positive impact of both components. \item We report significant improvements over state-of-the-art two-tower models (e.g. CLIP-like models) of similar size on standard image-text retrieval benchmarks (+4.7-7.0\% gains in absolute terms).
 Moreover, we report notable gains on several vision-language understanding and compositionality benchmarks (up to +15\%). \end{itemize}